-Come work as a Youth Clinician with Vancouver Coastal Health (VCH)!
+Come work as a Youth Clinician - Mental Health & Addictions with Vancouver Coastal Health (VCH)!

-Vancouver Coastal Health is looking for a Youth Clinician to join the Adult Mental Health team with the Whistler Health Unit.
+Vancouver Coastal Health is looking for a Youth Clinician to join the Adult Mental Health team at Sunshine Coast Mental Health, Sechelt, BC.
 Apply today to join our team!

-As a Youth Clinician with Vancouver Coastal Health you will:
+As a Youth Clinician - Mental Health & Addictions with Vancouver Coastal Health you will:

-- Provide services to children, youth and families including comprehensive psychosocial assessments and individual, group and family counselling.
+- Provides services to children, youth and families including comprehensive psychosocial assessments and individual, group and family counselling.

-- Develop, implement and adjust individualized treatment plans for youth with substance misuse issues and who often have mental health issues; establish trust with youth and engage them at their level of readiness for change.
+- Develops, implements and adjusts individualized treatment plans for youth with substance misuse issues and who often have mental health issues; establishes trust with youth and engages them at their level of readiness for change.

-- Provide screening and referral services including psychoeducation, family sessions and parent groups; determine appropriateness of request, client eligibility and availability of resources.
+- Provides screening and referral services including psychoeducation, family sessions and parent groups; determines appropriateness of request, client eligibility and availability of resources.

-- Attend and participate in meetings, develop linkages with other facilities, agencies and support groups, and participate in quality improvement initiatives.
+- Collaborates and consults with colleagues, school personnel consultative services and others, attends and participates in meetings, develops linkages with other facilities, agencies and support groups, and participates in quality improvement initiatives.